awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 ## Configuration tips<a name="get-customer-input-tips"></a>
 + When you use text, either for text\-to\-speech or chat, you can use a maximum of 3,000 billed characters \(6,000 total characters\)\.
-+ Amazon Lex bots support both spoken utterances and keypad input when used in a contact flow\.
++ Amazon Lex bots support both spoken utterances and keypad input when used in a flow\.
 + For both voice and DTMF, there can be only one set of session attributes per conversation\.
 Following is the order of precedence:

   1. Lambda provided session attributes: Overrides to session attributes during customer Lambda invocation\.